Domain Email & Office Website WordPress Hosting VPS

 Include any psychographic information you have for the target group: Interests, values, lifestyle, personality traits.

-Holly The Hiker is environmentally conscious and loves nature.
+Holly the Hiker is environmentally conscious and loves nature.
 She leads a minimalist lifestyle and works as a volunteer at a local environmental organisation.

 Challenge